JohnStrong/bugle-js/README.md

 You can view the current state of Bugle-js by running the jasmine SpecRunner (located ``test/jasmine/SpecRunner.html``).
 This will open a HTML page in your browser, showing the current pass/failure rate of the test suite.

-Ensure that jasmine is installed on your machine and referenced correctly in the SpecRunner before running tests.
+Ensure that jasmine is installed on your machine and referenced correctly in the SpecRunner before running.

 ##License